iss000/fhpack/README.md

 To [run the demo](https://www.youtube.com/watch?v=Wwg84nIkRZU), put the disk image in slot 6 drive 1, boot the disk, and "-HYPERSLIDE".
-If you are running on a IIgs, you may want to try it with the 65816 uncompressor, which is much faster than the 6502 version.
+If you are running on a IIgs, you may want to try it with the 65816 decompressor, which is much faster than the 6502 version.
 If you want to compute frame timings, you can set an iteration count, and the slide show will beep at the start and end.